 15. Ginger Powder

-Research shows that turmeric may helpful in treating rheumatoid arthritis and osteoarthritis.
+Research shows that turmeric may help in treating rheumatoid arthritis and osteoarthritis.
 You can take turmeric in the form of supplements, turmeric tea or milk.